GenAIExamples

 README:

 GenAIExamples are designed to give developers an easy entry into generative AI, featuring microservice-based samples that simplify the processes of deploying, testing, and scaling GenAI applications.
-All examples are fully compatible with Docker and Kubernetes, supporting a wide range of hardware platforms such as Gaudi, Xeon, and NVIDIA GPU, and other hardwares, ensuring flexibility and efficiency for your GenAI adoption.
+All examples are fully compatible with both Docker and Kubernetes, supporting a wide range of hardware platforms such as Gaudi, Xeon, NVIDIA GPUs, and other hardwares including AMD GPUs, ensuring flexibility and efficiency for your GenAI adoption.

-GenAIInfra, part of the OPEA containerization and cloud-native suite, enables quick and efficient deployment of GenAIExamples in the cloud.
+GenAIInfra is part of the OPEA containerization and cloud-native suite and enables quick and efficient deployment of GenAIExamples in the cloud.

 GenAIEval measures service performance metrics such as throughput, latency, and accuracy for GenAIExamples.
 This feature helps users compare performance across various hardware configurations easily.

 GenAIExamples offers flexible deployment options that cater to different user needs, enabling efficient use and deployment in various environments.
-Here’s a brief overview of the three primary methods: Python startup, Docker Compose, and Kubernetes.
+Three primary methods are presently used to do this: Python startup, Docker Compose, and Kubernetes.

 Users can choose the most suitable approach based on ease of setup, scalability needs, and the environment in which they are operating.

-Deployment are based on released docker images by default, check docker image list for detailed information.
+Deployment is based on released docker images by default - check docker image list for detailed information.
 You can also build your own images following instructions.

 -

-For Docker Compose based deployment, you should have docker compose installed.
-Refer to docker compose install.
+For Docker Compose-based deployment, you should have docker compose installed.
+Refer to docker compose install for more information.

 -